anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence.
+Quote: Nature takes away any faculty that is not used.

-By: Helen Keller
+By: William Inge